python/typing_extensions/CONTRIBUTING.md

 - Release automation will finish the release.
 You'll have to manually approve the last step before upload.

 - After the release has been published on PyPI upgrade the version in number in [pyproject.toml](/pyproject.toml) to a `dev` version of the next planned release.
-For example, change 4.1.1 to 4.1.2.dev0, see also [Development versions](#development-version).
+For example, change 4.1.1 to 4.1.2.dev0.